AlpacaFur/classical-chronicle/_articles/test-article.md

 adaptedLink: https://example.com
 description: "A test article to show off site features"
 ---
 This is a test article to serve as a status indicator[^1].
 If you see this article as a normal website visitor, something has gone wrong.
 Please report this to me at [luke@bigring.org](mailto:luke@bigring.org).
+Some small changes.

 - List
 - of